Kochi Rajavu: Plot

+On the night before the wedding, Aswathy called Unni and revealed that she had never married and had been waiting for him, being her call a scripted trap by Prabhakaran to bring Unni to Kerala in the plan of ending him.
+Painfully, Unni calls off his marriage with Meenakshi, after she reluctantly agrees him to leave, breaking in tears.
+Unni rushed to Kerala, and they decided to elope.
+Despite the families Meenakshi and Ashwathy chasing them, Thirunal arrives with a group of autowrikshaw drivers they are saved drivers, led by Komalan.
+Unni and Aswathy finally got married and chose to begin their life together.

 Release

 The film was released on 14 April 2005 coinciding with Vishu.
 It was released alongside and faced competition from the Prithviraj-starrer Athbhutha Dweepu, the Mohanlal-starrer Chandrolsavam and the Jayaram-starrer Alice in Wonderland.
 Made on a budget of ₹2.5 crores, Kochi Rajavu was a commercial success.
 It grossed ₹2.804 crore from three days and ₹4.01 crore in 21 days from 44 screens with a distributor's share of ₹1.73 Crore.
 It ended its commercial performance with the verdict blockbuster" and thus emerged the year's Vishu winner.

 Music

 The soundtrack of Kochi Rajavu was composed by Vidyasagar.
 He later adapted the song "Munthiri Padam" in Tamil as "Aruviyoda" for the film Pasa Kiligal.